 Tim represents taxpayers in administrative and judicial disputes with the Internal Revenue Service, the Wisconsin Department of Revenue and other state tax authorities.

 - Represented the Milwaukee Bucks President and Owner Herbert Kohl in the $550 million sale of the basketball franchise to New York investment firm executives Marc Lasry and Wesley Edens.
 One requirement of the deal was that the team be kept in Milwaukee, with the parties collectively pledging at least $200 million toward the development of a new arena.

-Mr. Voigtman chairs the board of directors of the Milwaukee Center for Independence.
-The agency assists individuals and families with special needs to better live and work in the community, with programs touching more than 10,000 lives a year.
+- Director (past chair) for the Centers for Independence.
+The non-profit agency assists individuals and families with special needs to better live and work in the community, with programs touching more than 10,000 lives a year.